ucsd-cse11-su222/ucsd-cse11-su222.github.io/_assignments/pa3.md

 To show that a statement is false, write a Java program that matches the statement and produces an error when run, demonstrating that Java programs cannot do what the property says.

-Include both the program and the output of running the program without error as your submission; you can upload screenshots as images clearly named with ```Open1A```, ```Open1B```, etc in the title, or copy-paste the text output into a comment in your code.
+Include both the program and the output of running the program as your submission; you can upload screenshots as images clearly named with ```Open1A```, ```Open1B```, etc in the title, or copy-paste the text output into a comment in your code.

 ### Open-Ended 2 (manually graded)
 Create a class named ```R``` that has a field of type ```String``` and a field of type ```R```.
 Give it a constructor that initializes both fields.
 Put the class in a file called ```ExamplesR.java```.
 Add an ```ExamplesR``` class to this file, and answer the following questions in that file: